n7ipb/svxlink-google-tts/README.md

     git clone http://gitub.com/n7ipb/svxlink-google-tts
     cd svxlink-google-tts

-The directory contains all the directories and text files to duplicate those found in svxlink-sounds-en_US-heather.
-In addition it contains a new directory (Custom) in which you can place your own custom text files for specialty messages.
-The default Custom directory contains a number of entries that I use and others may find useful.
+The 'English' directory contains all the text files that will be converted to .wav file.
+The directory tree and matching files match those of the current SVXLink release with the addition of a 'Custom' directory for your own customizations.
+The default Custom directory contains the strings used by pnw220.net.
+Feel free to use them or create your own.
-Add your own as necessary.

-There are seven support files/scripts.

-    README - this file

-    google_tts.cfg - the default configuration file that identifies which subdirecories to search for text files and the language, voice ,pitch, speed and other paramaters.
-    The default values create a pleasant sounding female voice and builds all the SvxLink sound files.

-    custom_google_tts.cfg - The same entries as google_tts.cfg with the exception of building only those found in the Custom directory.

-    requirements.txt - Google TTS version number needed.

-    list_voices.py - support program used by the main program to list available voices

-    synthesize_text.py - Python program to set paramaters and call the API with the text to be converted.
-This program is not used directly but is instead called by svxlink-google-tts.sh.
+The configs directory contains the configuration files for various Google WaveNet speach generation.
+At this time there are two configurations a US Male and a US Female voice.

+The scripts directory has the scripts needed to contact the Google servers and to generate all the wave files from the .txt files found in 'English'.

-    svxlink-google-tts.sh - the main program that traverses the directories and creates all the .wav files.
+    svxlink-google-tts.sh - the main program that traverses the English directory and creates all the .wav files.

-    Usage: svxlink-google-tts.sh [-L] <config file> "
+Usage: svxlink-google-tts.sh [-L] [-T <source text dir>] [-D <destination dir>] <config file>

-            -L -- List available Voices"
+  -L -- List available Voices

-    Invoked with the -L option it simply prints a list of available voices and exits.
-    Without any paramaters it defaults to using the google_tts.cfg file or if given a filename it will attempt to interpret it as a custom config.

-    Example: ./svxlink-google-tts.sh custom_google_tts.cfg
+  -T -- Direcory of text files to convert
+  -D -- Destination Direcory for sound files

+    Example: scripts/svxlink-google-tts -T English -D us_male configs/US_Male.cfg
-        This creates .wav files for all the entries found in the Custom directory.
+This creates .wav files for all the entries found in the English directory.
+Places them in a directory called us_male and creates an archive called svxlink-sounds.tar.bz2 in that same directory that you can transfer to your target system.
+Upon unpacking you will have a local directory called us_male with all the sound files.

 # Example config file: